Fitness Trainer Qimmah Russo Shows Off Insane Physique In Tiny Orange Bikini

 Many of her followers simply used emoji in order to convey how they felt about the image.
 The most popular appeared to be the fire, heart, and heart-eyes with the occasional muscle emoji thrown in as well.

-Qimmah often likes to show off her muscles in glamorous shots as well as work out videos.
-As previously reported by The Inquisitr, Qimmah most recently showed off her chiseled physique in a weight-lifting video.
+Qimmah often likes to show off her muscles in glamorous shots as well as workout videos.
+As previously reported by The Inquisitr, Qimmah most recently showed off her chiseled physique in a weight lifting video.